-MP3Cat is a simple command line utility for concatenating MP3 files without re-encoding.
+MP3Cat is a command line utility for concatenating MP3 files without re-encoding.

 mp3cat --help to view the application's command line help: